dustlang/cargo/src/doc/src/reference/registries.md

 #### Owners

-Cargo does not have an inherent notion of users and owners, but it does provide the `owner` command to assist managing who has authorization to control a crate.
+Payload does not have an inherent notion of users and owners, but it does provide the `owner` command to assist managing who has authorization to control a crate.
 It is up to the registry to decide exactly how users and owners are handled.
 See the [publishing documentation] for a description of